 Selecting a Decision domain in the Modeling Assistant

-Describes the different decision domains currently available in the Modeling Assistant and how you can choose the right domain for your problem.
+There are different decision domains currently available in the Modeling Assistant and you can be guided to choose the right domain for your problem.

 Once you have added and imported your data into your model, the Modeling Assistant helps you to formulate your optimization model by offering you suggestions in natural language that you can edit.
 In order to make intelligent suggestions using your data, and to ensure that the proposed model formulation is well suited to your problem, you are asked to start by selecting a decision domain for your model.